fablabbcn/smartcitizen-docs/docs/hardware/boards/urban-board.md

 # Urban Board

-The Urban Board is a solution that contains a selection of low-cost sensors for environmental monitoring.
-The actual [measurements](#measurements) it takes depend on the version, but overall, it is capable of measurements such as:
+The **Urban Board** is a passive board that contains a selection of low-cost sensors for environmental monitoring, and a connector for a PM sensor.
+The [measurements](#measurements) it takes depend on the version, but overall, it is capable of measurements such as:

 - Temperature and Relative Humidity
 - Barometric Pressure
 - Noise Level and Frequency Spectrum
 - Light (including UV-index after the 2.2 version)
 - Air Quality Indicators (depending on the version)
-- PM sensor connector
+- PM

-The Urban Board has undergone several modifications throughout its development, and its current version is the **V2.3**.
+The **Urban Board** has undergone several modifications throughout its development, and its current version is the **V2.3**.
 Below you can see all versions:

 === "SCK2.3"
     <img style="max-height: 450px; width: 100%; object-fit: cover;" src="https://live.staticflickr.com/65535/54281726349_e3353f828b_o.jpg" alt="SCK2.3 Urban Board"/>